bobwaycott/octostrap/README.md

 Visit `http://localhost:4000/` in your browser.
 See Bootstrap.
 Shed tears (of joy).

+**Takeover?
+Got it.
+But what about Github Pages?**

-Of course, you might just want to go ahead and setup Github Pages deployment while you're at it.
+Alright, let's setup Github Pages deployment while you're at it.
 Let's see the **Takeover + Github Pages** example.

 ## Takeover+Github Pages: The Super Helpful Guide to Getting Started (5 commands)